A mixed precision Jacobi SVD algorithm: Numerical Experiments

-In the following, we compare Algorithm~\ref{alg:msvj} with the double precision solver \texttt{XGEJSV} in LAPACK.
 All left and right singular vectors are explicitly requested in these solvers.
-We report the relative run time, which is the ratio of the wall clock time of a solver or its components over the wall clock time consumed by \texttt{XGEJSV}.
+We report the relative run time, which is the ratio of the wall clock time of a solver (or its components) over that consumed by \texttt{XGEJSV}.
+There are several tunable parameters required by Algorithm~\ref{alg:msvj}.
+In the following experiments, we choose these parameters as follows: \(\tolalg=10^{-2}\), \(\tolorth=10^{-5}\), \(\tolcond=1.5\cdot n^{1/4}\).

-In performance plots, the labels `Alg-3:QR pre', `Alg-3:xGESVD\slash{}xGESVJ', `Alg-3:switch' and `Alg-3:XGESVJ', respectively, represent the four components of Algorithm~\ref{alg:msvj}: QR preconditioning, single precision SVD algorithm as a preconditioning, switching precisions, and double precision one-sided Jacobi SVD algorithm as a refinement.
-Moreover, the numbers in the bar mean the number of sweeps performed by the one-sided Jacobi algorithm.
+In performance plots, the labels `QR pre', `xGESVD\slash{}xGESVJ', `switch' and `XGESVJ', respectively, represent the four components of Algorithm~\ref{alg:msvj}: QR preconditioning, the single precision SVD algorithm as a preconditioning, switching precisions, and the double precision one-sided Jacobi SVD algorithm as a refinement.
+Moreover, the numbers in the bar mean the number of sweeps performed by the one-sided Jacobi SVD algorithm (in the working precision).

 Similar to~\cite{DV2008b}, the test matrices are randomly generated matrices of the form \(A=BD\), where $B$ is with unit column norms and $D$ is a diagonal matrix.
 We can prescribe the condition numbers of \(D\) and \(B\) as follows.
 We first use \(\texttt{XLATM1}\) to generate two diagonal matrices \(D\) and~\(\Sigma\) with given condition numbers \(\kappa(D)\) and \(\kappa(\Sigma)\), respectively.
 Then the matrix \(B\) is constructed through \(B=W_1\Sigma W_2W_3\), where \(W_1\) and \(W_2\) are unitary factors in the QR factorization of randomly generated matrices, and \(W_3\) is carefully chosen so that \(B\) has unit column norms~\cite{CL1983,DH2000}.